-Autism is a spectrum disorder and no two people will experience autism in the same way.
+Autism is a spectrum condition and no two people will experience autism in the same way.

 In the books, Autism is classified as a combination of complex neurological, behavioral, and developmental disorders.
 The term Autism is derived from the Greek “autos” which means “self” relating to separation and aloneness

-Four times as many boys as girls receive a diagnosis of an ASC ,it may be that Autism is more prevalent in boys but many females believe that this is due to the different presentation of Autism in females and a high number feel that there difficulty’s are overlooked ,they struggle to receive either a diagnosis or recognition of there difficulty’s
+Four times as many boys as girls receive a diagnosis of an Autism Spectrum Condition, it may be that Autism is more prevalent in boys but many females believe that this is due to the different presentation of Autism in females and a high number feel that there difficulty’s are overlooked ,they struggle to receive either a diagnosis or recognition of there difficulty’s

-Through the use of this site and our work to raise awareness we hope to overcome the sense of alienation that many Autistic Women feel and empower them .
+Through the use of this site and our work to move beyond raising awareness and forward to true understanding and equality for all autistic people, we hope to overcome the sense of alienation that many Autistic Women feel and empower them.

 So What Is Autism?

-Autism is a complex disorder, and most scientists who study Autism believe that there is no single cause.there are likely many causes for multiple types of Autism With the increase in study’s in the new field of epigenetic ,s it is becoming clear that there are many different factors that could make a child more likely to develop autistic behaviors Autism, including environmental and genetic factors.
+Autism is a complex disorder, and most scientists who study Autism believe that there is no single cause.there are likely many causes for multiple types of Autism With the increase in study’s in the new field of epigenetics ,s it is becoming clear that there are many different factors that could make a child more likely to develop autistic behaviors, including environmental and genetic factors.

 Through the increasing acceptance of Neurodiversity, more and more people are beginning to view Autism as a neurological difference that is very complex and one that researchers still don`t understand well.
 We are now beginning to see less pathologising and more acceptance of Autism as a unique difference.

-An Autism community is forming and individuals on the spectrum are now beginning to stand up for their rights as a minority group.professionals are referring to Autism as a condition, rather than a disorder and the emphasis is being placed on the positive aspects
+An Autistic community is forming and individuals on the spectrum are now beginning to stand up for their rights as a minority group.professionals are referring to Autism as a condition, rather than a disorder and the emphasis is being to move towards the more positive aspects

-Autism is a spectrum condition which means that is the umbrella term for a cluster of symptoms and traits, while all autistic people share certain difficulties their condition will affect them in different ways.
+Autism is a spectrum condition which means that is the umbrella term for a cluster of signs and traits, while all autistic people share certain difficulties their condition will affect them in different ways.
 This could include being over or under sensitive to sounds, touch, tastes, smells, light or colours.
-It may also include processing disorders. and development delays which may affect areas such as delays…like speech, comprehension, social skills, mobility .
+It may also include processing differences and different development trajectories which may affect areas such as speech, comprehension, social skills, mobility.

 A Challenge you find ways to overcome!